 All currently enrolled Valpo students and alumni order official transcripts through Parchment Award Transcript Services.
 For processing requests from prior to 1990, please allow up to 10 additional business days until those records are retrievable in electronic format.

 Orders for electronically delivered transcripts are typically fulfilled on the same day.
 Orders for paper transcripts are typically mailed on the same day that the order is placed, if the order is placed by 3 p.m.
 Orders for on-campus pickup are typically ready after 2 hours.
 Photo ID will be required for all pickup orders.

 Additional processing time is required for Law School transcripts because students of the Law School are given the option to add their class rank to their transcript.

 Valparaiso University Policy Regarding the Release of Official or Unofficial Transcripts and Verification of Enrollment or Degree(s)

-Official transcripts must be requested by the student through the Parchment online ordering system, which is accessed through DataVU.
+Official transcripts must be requested by the student through the Parchment online ordering system.

-Verification of enrollment for a current student may be requested in person during regular office hours or by completing and mailing the form to the Registrar (forms and contact information are found here).
-When requesting verification, please sign the request.
-FERPA (Family Educational Rights and Privacy Act of 1974) prohibits the release of your information without a written signature.
+Verification of enrollment for a current student may be requested in person during regular office hours or by completing the form online.
+FERPA (Family Educational Rights and Privacy Act of 1974) prohibits the release of your information without the student’s authorization via the form.